009Kings/beeFree/README.md

     gameState.bee.beePause = false;
 }, gameState.pauseMS);
 ```
-And thus we have a little hover that runs at the same rate as the render and lasts for as long as gameState.pauseMS states (pauseMS means pause in Millisecods).
+And thus we have a little hover that runs at the same rate as the render and lasts for as long as gameState.pauseMS states (pauseMS means pause in Milliseconds).

 ## Weekend 2 (Days 8 and 9)

-This day was all about pretty art and mobile.
-To impliment mobile, I made two dpads on either side of the screen so that the player can have a more erganomic experience.
+The last weekend was all about pretty art and mobile compatibility.

+To implement mobile, I made two dpads on either side of the screen so that the player can have a more ergonomic experience.
+This also makes it easier to go diagonally by pressing two directions.

-I got the dpads working on the "mobile" version on my computer, but when I went to play the deployed version on my phone, the "pointerdown" event listeners that I had attached were not reading the sweet touch of my digits.
+I got the dpads working on the "mobile" version on the developer's tools on Chrome, but when I went to play the deployed version on my phone, the "pointerdown" event listeners that I had attached were not reading the sweet touch of my digits.
 So I added touch listeners and prevented the default on them (so the screen doesn't enlarge whenever you press on both sides).
 I added listeners to each of my arrow images with the help of a handy helper function!
 ```
 function addTouch(direction, beeDirection) {
     direction.forEach(function (btn) {